tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - click 'disable' button on the warning message, it should lead to the extension page
 - disable uBlock and check whether the message is gone in vault and menu.(If the page was opened, it need to be refreshed)

-  Test this for only Ad Block Plus installed, uBlock/uBlock Origin and Ad Block Plus both installed.
+  _Test this for only Ad Block Plus installed, uBlock/uBlock Origin and Ad Block Plus both installed_

 ------------------
 &nbsp;